-The College continues to recover from the challenges faced in FY 2020 due to the pandemic.
-Enrollment for Fall of 2022 is the highest in the 88-year history of the institution.
+The College continues to make strides in record-breaking enrollment for the second year.
+Enrollment for Fall of 2023 is the highest in the 89-year history of the institution.

-The Board of Regents approved a \$68.7 million operating budget for fiscal year 2023.
-The budget included a combined property tax rate of \$.2201 per \$100 of valuation, which is a decrease from \$.2301 per \$100 of valuation for tax year 2021.
-The Board voted to increase the interest and sinking tax rate from \$0.0216 to \$0.0292.
-This will allow the College to make an additional principal payment on outstanding bonds that will generate an interest savings of over \$1 million dollars during the life of the bonds.
+The Board of Regents approved an \$83 million operating budget for fiscal year 2024.
+The budget included a combined property tax rate of \$.2101 per \$100 of valuation, which is a decrease from \$.2201 per \$100 of valuation for tax year 2022.
+The Board voted to decrease both the maintenance and operating and interest and sinking tax rate from \$0.1909 to \$0.1832 and \$.0292 to \$.0269 respectively.
+In addition, the Board of Regents approved making an additional principal payment on outstanding bonds that will generate an interest savings of over \$1 million dollars over the remaining life of the bonds.